 If you couldn’t already tell, I highly recommend this app!
 I think the pro edition that includes all the sounds is a dream purchase for any SLP, but I recommend caregivers purchase just the sound targets needed for carryover practice at home.
 I love that you can track data and access this app on both the iPhone and iPad!
 If you are lucky enough to have an iPad at work, then you should really invest in this gem!
 The only downfall will be that you will find yourself having to dust off those flashcard decks from time to time;)

 Here is what the developers have to say about this app:

 Over 1200 beautiful, easy to identify images!

-In addition to the professional, clean design of the app, each activity in Articulation Station has real photographs isolated on a white background that are clear and easy to identify.
+In addition to the professional, clean design of the app, each activity in Articulation Station has real photographs isolated on a white background that is clear and easy to identify.

 Articulation Station also features:

 Group sessions (up to 6 students at a time!)

 Student profiles (name, age, progress notes)

 Data backup feature